 But what exactly is “different”?
 For starters, Disney may kick aside the “trilogy” aspect of future Star Wars movies.
 “I think it gives us a more open-ended view of storytelling and doesn’t lock us into this three-act structure,” Kennedy said.
 “We’re not going to have some finite number and fit it into a box.
 We’re really going to let the story dictate that.”

-With that in mind, Disney has already announced release dates for its next iteration of Star Wars.
-Coincidently (or not), Disney has announced three release dates.
-December 20, 2022, December 18, 2024, and December 18, 2026.
+Disney has already announced release dates for its next iteration of Star Wars, but that announcement was made a few months before Bob Iger’s prediction that it’ll be a “few years”.
+Whether they’ll stick to those dates remains to be seen.
+But for now Disney has announced three release dates for the next Star Wars movies: December 20, 2022, December 18, 2024, and December 18, 2026.

 Adam Driver On Returning To Star Wars